Ahhhhmed/homotopy/docs/getting_started.rst

 That is handled automatically.

 This document designed to get you up and running with using Homotopy.
 It uses *C++* as a working language.
+To see snippets from standard library go to :ref:`snippet_library`.

 -----------
 Hello world